Skip to main content

 Scope and Contents

 This collection includes articles, printed materials, correspondence, photographs, and slides related to Cory Roberts-Auli's art show performances and life as an artist.
 Materials mostly document his exhibition "The New Shrouds of Turin: The Plague Years" and working with Luz Calvo and Gil Cuadros.
-Exhibition description:

 Dates